SimformSolutionsPvtLtd/react-native-animation-catalog/src/components/AnimatedCheckMark/README.md

-# AnimatedCheckMark
+# Animated CheckMark

-`AnimatedCheckMark` component can be used to provide a delightful experience on success of any particular task.
+`Animated CheckMark` component can be used to provide a delightful experience on success of any particular task.

-- `AnimatedCheckMark` component has three different variants: `<AnimatedCheckMark />`, `<AnimatedCheckMark.Circular/>` and `<AnimatedCheckMark.Simple/>`.
+- `Animated CheckMark` component has three different variants: `<AnimatedCheckMark />`, `<AnimatedCheckMark.Circular/>` and `<AnimatedCheckMark.Simple/>`.

 #### 🎬 Preview